 Should You Decant Negroamaro?

-Yes, you should decant Negroamaro.
+You should decant Negroamaro wines.
 Oxygen helps the wine get a better balance because it makes its tannins and its acidity smoother.
-For most styles, 30 minutes of decanting are enough.
+For most styles, 30 minutes in the decanter are enough.

 How to Store Negroamaro Wine?